Certified Organic Pork

 Click here to purchase our products

-100% Pasture-Raised, SPCA Certified, 100% Soy-Free
+100% Pasture-Raised, Certified Organic and Humane, and 100% Soy-Free

 Although our main focus is beef, we began raising organic pork on our farm to see if the pigs would complement the pasture-based system we use.
 We are happy to say that we are very pleased at how well the pigs have fit in, and we are also very pleased with the quality of the pork they produce.